jhustata/basic/_build/html/_sources/hw7sol.md

 ### Question 3

-Clear the memory and load `transplants.dta`. <u>Drop all observations</u> with missing values for `peak_pra`.
+Clear the memory and load `tx.dta`. <u>Drop all observations</u> with missing values for `peak_pra`.
 Reproduce the following graph as precisely as possible.

 Calculate the average of `peak_pra` at each transplant center (`ctr_id`).
 Display the average value of `peak_pra` after sorting.
 The location of the text label “National Average” can be hardcoded (i.e.